Introducing revolutionary ‘green’ aluminium

 As brass sheet suppliers we find it fascinating to see what people do with the brass sheets we sell.
 If you ever found yourself wondering what people make with it, ‘create incredibly expensive architectural art’ is now one of the answers.
 Do you have a spare USD$800,000 to USD$1,200,000?
 Then go grab yourself what is surely one of the most expensive bars on earth for your home.

 On 24th May Sothebys New York is showcasing a piece of work by François-Xavier Lalanne called ‘Sauterelle’, ‘grasshopper’ in French.
 It’s one of a pair of grasshopper-shaped bars made by the artist in 1970, a couple of enormous porcelain, polished brass and steel beasts that beautifully showcase the influence of Surrealism, Art Nouveau and Modernism.

 There are clever brass compartments inside the insect’s head and body, where you store your booze, and the wings tilt elegantly to create the bar’s counters.
 On the left wing, you’ll find the signature of the artist.

 The second grasshopper bar belongs to Queen Elizabeth, a gift from the French President Georges Pompidou during her State visit to France in 1972.
 If you buy it, you owe us a pint for bringing it to your attention!

 We’ll see you next time for more amazing stories about metals.
-In the meantime if you need some, we stock it.
+In the meantime if you need metal, we stock it.
 Let’s talk.